geniusbat/konlab/README.md

 ### Nomenclature

 - Profile: Set of configuration files.
+- Config file: Yaml file defining a set of profiles.
-- Export: Synonym to backup, basicallly take whatever is defined in a profile and coppy/save it to a different location and archive it.
+- Export: Synonym to backup, basicallly take all the files defined for a profile in a config file and coppy/save them to a different location and archive it.
 - Applying: Moving the files back from an exported archive to its origin.

 ---